Our Advising Expectations

 To review all official UA policies regarding your grading options, refer to the most current catalog.
 Below is a summary of grading options you should be aware of and approximate deadlines for using these options.
 For actual dates and deadlines, you should refer to the most current Registration Dates & Deadlines Calendar.

-Official withdrawal (drop) of a course cancels the registration for the course.
+Dropping a course cancels the registration for the course.
 A dean’s approval is not required.
 No grade for the course will appear on the student’s permanent record.

-PLEASE NOTE: Performing a complete withdrawal does not guarantee you will be eligible to return the following semester if you are on probation because you will not have reduced your B-deficit.
+PLEASE NOTE: Performing a complete withdrawal does not guarantee you will be eligible to return the following semester if you are on academic probation because you will not have reduced your B-deficit.
 To determine if a complete withdrawal is right for you, please meet with an academic advisor.

 ALSO NOTE: If you have extenuating and/or medical circumstances, you may have other options; please consult with your academic advisor for more information.

 The grade of “I” may be awarded only at the end of a term, when all but a minor portion of the course work has been satisfactorily completed.
 The grade of “I” is not to be awarded in place of a failing grade or when the student is expected to repeat the course; in such a case, a grade other than “I” must be assigned.
 Students should make arrangements with the instructor to receive an incomplete grade before the end of the term.
 If the incomplete grade is not removed by the instructor within one year (the last day of finals one year later), the “I” grade will convert to a failing grade.
+See more information on the "I" grade here.

 For certain courses, a qualified student may elect to register under the pass/fail option.
 Under such registration, the only final grades available to the student are P (pass) or F (fail).
 To receive the grade of P, the student must be doing work comparable to a D or better.
 If a course is taken under the pass/fail option, the grade of P or F will be permanently recorded.
 If the course is passed, the units of credit will be applied toward graduation.
 Pass/fail grades are NOT included in the GPA.